ryan-haskell/rhg-dev/content/posts/ssr-for-hackers.md

 ---
 title: ssr for hackers
 description: if it don't be, i can make it do.
-date: 1583961793589
+date: "1583961793589"
 image: https://images.unsplash.com/photo-1583919540895-56040d9e6a60?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=800&q=60

 ---

-### what's ssr?
+### what's ssr, dude?

 So back in the day, javascript didn't have a bunch of cool frameworks. most people used [jquery](https://jquery.com/), and avoided JS as much as humanly possible.

 when someone made a request to a website:

 1. The server saw a path like `/posts/hello`
-1. It fetched all the content from a database or something
+2. It fetched all the content from a database or something
-1. It rendered the HTML
+3. It rendered the HTML
-1. It sent it back to the user
+4. It sent it back to the user

 So before any javascript even ran, you'd get something like this back: